-Ironfish has developed a proven property investment system designed to reduce risk and boost performance.
-We’ve distilled that expertise to present investors with eight essential rules for property investment.
+Ironfish has developed a signature property investment system designed to help investors build a diverse portfolio of four or more properties.
+We’ve distilled that expertise to present investors with eight key property investment tips.

-Property Rule 1: One to two properties will not secure your future
+Property Tip 1: One to two properties will not secure your future

 - You need a portfolio, which is defined as “a collection of investments held by an institution or a private individual”.